DevilFruitDev/alien_invasion/README.md

 Alien Invasion Game
 Alien Invasion is a classic arcade-style game inspired by Space Invaders.
-Built using Python and Pygame, this project is a passion project that combines the excitement of game development with the thrill of defending Earth from alien forces.
+Built using Python and Pygame, this project combines the excitement of game development with the thrill of defending Earth from alien forces.
 Players control a spaceship to fend off waves of alien enemies, collect power-ups, and survive as long as possible!

 A Personal Note
 A couple of years ago, I picked up a programming book on Amazon and thought it’d be exciting to start coding by creating a game.
 I kept putting it off, always telling myself I’d get to it “later.”
 Now, two years later, I’m not much closer to finishing than when I first started—but this time, I’m committed.
 My goal is to finally complete the game, continue improving it, and share my progress along the way.
 I may not be the best, but I’m determined to see this through.
 If you’ve taken the time to read this, thank you—it really means a lot.

 Table of Contents
+Alien Invasion Game
+A Personal Note
 Features
 Installation
 How to Play